Charles A. Beard: World War II

 Beard opposed President Franklin Roosevelt's foreign policy.
 Consistent with Beard's Quaker roots, he became one of the leading proponents of non-interventionism and sought to avoid American involvement in World War II.
 He promoted "American Continentalism" as an alternative and argued that the United States had no vital interests at stake in Europe and that a foreign war could lead to domestic dictatorship.
 He continued to press that position after the end of World War II.
-In his last two books, American Foreign Policy in the Making: 1932–1940 (1946) and President Roosevelt and the Coming of War (1948).
-Beard blamed Roosevelt for lying to the American people to trick them into war, which some historians and political scientists have disputed.
+In his last two books, American Foreign Policy in the Making: 1932–1940 (1946) and President Roosevelt and the Coming of War (1948), Beard blamed Roosevelt for lying to the American people to trick them into war, which some historians and political scientists have disputed.
 He was criticized as an isolationist because of his views.
 The views that he espoused in the final decade of his life were disputed by many contemporary historians and political scientists.

 However, some of the arguments in his President Roosevelt and the Coming of the War influenced the "Wisconsin school" and New Left historians in the 1960s, such as William Appleman Williams, Gabriel Kolko, and James Weinstein.
 On the right, Beard's foreign policy views have become popular with "paleoconservatives" such as Pat Buchanan.
 Certain elements of his views, especially his advocacy of a non-interventionist foreign policy, have enjoyed a minor revival among a few scholars of liberty since 2001.
 For example, Andrew Bacevich, a diplomatic historian at Boston University, has cited Beardian skepticism towards armed overseas intervention as a starting point for a critique of US foreign policy after the Cold War in his American Empire (2004).
 Beard died in New Haven, Connecticut, on September 1, 1948.
-He was interred in Ferncliff Cemetery, Hartsdale, Westchester County, New York. joined by his wife, Mary, a decade later.
+He was interred in Ferncliff Cemetery, Hartsdale, Westchester County, New York, joined by his wife, Mary, a decade later.

 Legacy

 Progressive historiography

 By the 1950s, Beard's economic interpretation of history had fallen out of favor; only a few prominent historians held to his view of class conflict as a primary driver in American history, such as Howard K. Beale and C. Vann Woodward.
 Still, as a leader of the "progressive historians", or "progressive historiography", Beard introduced themes of economic self-interest and economic conflict regarding the adoption of the Constitution and the transformations caused by the Civil War.
 Thus, he emphasized the long-term conflict among industrialists in the Northeast, farmers in the Midwest, and planters in the South, whom he saw as the cause of the Civil War.
-His study of the financial interests of the drafters of the United States Constitution (An Economic Interpretation of the Constitution) seemed radical in 1913 since he proposed that it was a product of economically-determinist landholding Founding Fathers.
+His study of the financial interests of the drafters of the United States Constitution (An Economic Interpretation of the Constitution) seemed radical in 1913 since he proposed that it was a product of landholding Founding Fathers who were economically determinist.
 He saw ideology as a product of economic interests.